Comment: Comment-1-

 The inclusion of this selection-based component depends upon selection in FCS_RADSEC_EXT.1.2.

-The TSF shall implement [selection: TLS 1.2 (RFC 5246), TLS 1.1 (RFC 4346) ] and no earlier TLS versions when acting as a RADIUS over TLS client that supports the following ciphersuites: [selection:
+This SFR is a recreation of FCS_TLSC_EXT.1 as present in the NDcPP v2.2e with refinements and an additional element.
+It's unclear how this requirement should be handled moving forward as we move these types of requirements into the TLS FP.
+The TLS FP v2.0 contains some of the PSK ciphersuites listed here but not all of them.
+The TSF shall implement [selection: TLS 1.2 (RFC 5246), TLS 1.1 (RFC 4346)] and no earlier TLS and SSL versions when acting as a RADIUS over TLS client that supports the following ciphersuites: [selection:

 • TLS_PSK_WITH_AES_128_CBC_SHA